STMicro to quit ST-Ericsson mobile chip venture

 “Our portfolio of products will be much narrower,” Chief Executive Carlo Bozotti said on a conference call.
 “We want to be less vulnerable to the cycles of the market.”

-The moves will allow the group to reduce quarterly net operating expenses to around $600-650 million per quarter by early 2014, while operating margins would increase “rapidly” to reach 10 percent, it said.
+The moves will allow the group to reduce quarterly net operating expenses to around $600 million-$650 million per quarter by early 2014, while operating margins would increase “rapidly” to reach 10 percent, it said.

 Operating costs per quarter are roughly $900 million today, and it’s not clear how much of that is due to ST-Ericsson.
 The group’s operating margin was 2.4 percent in 2011.